Top SQL Interview Questions One Needs On Their Fingertips!!!

 - DCL: DCL short for Data Control Language is processed to control administrative access to the dataset and include commands such as REVOKE, GRANT, etc.

-- DDN: The DDN (Data Definition is used to define data structures if it consists of commands like ALTER, CREATE, DROP, etc.
+- DDL: The DDL (Data Definition Language is used to define data structures if it consists of commands like ALTER, CREATE, DROP, etc.

 - DML: DML ( Data Manipulation Language) is used to manipulate already existing data in the database with command categories such as UPDATE, SELECT, INSERT, etc.